Published: 10 February 2020

 Variations to add the sale by retail or supply of alcohol or to increase the amount of time during which it may be sold or supplied (in Clubs) to the licence are excluded from the minor variations process and must be treated as full variations in all cases.
 Some changes like breakfast opening for non licensable activities or amending certain conditions may also be achieved by way of the minor vary process but this depends on the facts of each situation.

 If the minor variation procedure cannot be used then a full variation application needs to be made.
 This follows exactly the same procedure as a new Premises Licence, with all its attendant costs, and the need for advertisement on the premises and in the newspaper.
 You also have to carefully consider whether you need to make an application for a variation or a new Premises Licence.
 If you are effectively adding a significant amount of extra space to your premises, it may be regarded as a substantial variation and will require a new Premises Licence application.
 A small amount of additional space will probably only require a variation, and of course a minor rearrangement of the internal layout may use the minor variation procedure.
-If possible we contact the Local Authority to obtain a preliminary view before submitting an application that could go either way.

 Even the Government could see that making someone advertise on the premises and in a newspaper might be a little over the top if you simply wanted to change your general manager and therefore the DPS.